Piano Reductions Vol. 1

 Piano Reductions Vol. 1 is an instrumental album produced by Steve Vai.
-This is an album of 11 solo acoustic piano interpretations of Vai songs by fellow Zappa alumnus Mike Keneally.
-It was recorded and released in 2004.
-This Is Volume 6 in "The Secret Jewel Box".
+This is an album of 11 solo acoustic piano interpretations of songs Vai originally wrote for guitar and rock band, performed by Mike Keneally.
+Both Vai and Kennelly performed in Frank Zappa's band in the 1980s.
+The album was recorded and released in 2004.
+This album is Volume 6 in Vai's collection The Secret Jewel Box.